|Funding Program||Horizon 2020 & Innovative Medicines Initiative (IMI)|

 |Coordinator||Vall d'Hebron/EATRIS-ERIC (co-coordinator)|

-EU-PEARL is an IMI 2 funded project, which launched in November 2019 in Barcelona, Spain.
-The project is one of the EATRIS flagship initiatives with an overall budget of more than 26 million euros .
-The project will run for 42 months, until April 2023.
+EU-PEARL was an IMI 2 funded project, which launched in November 2019 in Barcelona, Spain.
+The project was one of the EATRIS flagship initiatives with an overall budget of more than 26 million euros.
+The project ran for 42 months, until April 2023.
 EU-PEARL will deliver a trusted sustainable entity ready to set up and coordinate the operation of Integrated Research Platforms (IRPs) in any disease.
 A Clinical Trial Platform Framework that can be used for any disease, plus four disease clinical trial platforms ready to operate at the end of the project (in Major Depressive Disorder, Tuberculosis, Non-Alcoholic Steatohepatitis (NASH), and Neurofibromatosis).

-EU-PEARL aims to create a framework for patient-centric IRPs, through which novel techniques and treatments developed by multiple companies and organisations are
+EU-PEARL aimed to create a framework for patient-centric IRPs, through which novel techniques and treatments developed by multiple companies and organisations are

 tested in a platform trial.
-This is a more efficient, accelerated method to bring new, effective treatments to patients.
+This was a more efficient, accelerated method to bring new, effective treatments to patients.

 An IRP is a novel clinical development concept which centres around a master trial protocol.
 It can accommodate multisourced interventions using the existing infrastructure of hospitals and federated patient data in design, planning and execution.
 An optimised registration pathway for these novel treatments has been established.